Skip to main content

 Both are European companies whose managed products keep data in the EU without being asked: n8n GmbH in Berlin hosts n8n Cloud in the EU, and Mistral AI in Paris processes AI Studio workloads in EU data centers.
 On the entity and location questions, both clear the same bar Connic clears.

 The differences appear when you walk the four planes.
-On n8n, run state and knowledge stay put, but per-run token and cost visibility is something you assemble from community dashboard templates, audit logging and log streaming are Enterprise-gated, and the managed cloud offers no region choice.
+On n8n, run state and retrieval stay put, but per-run token and cost visibility is something you assemble from community dashboard templates, audit logging and log streaming are Enterprise-gated, and the managed cloud offers no region choice.
 On Mistral AI Studio, the platform planes are covered, but the fourth plane is fixed rather than under your control: it runs Mistral's models, so inference residency is solved by lock-in instead of by choice.
 If your model strategy is BYOK across providers, the plane you wanted control over is the one you give up.

 EU regions on US-owned infrastructure: the hyperscalers